laurieroy/RTL-color-button/README.md

 Quiz: Add checkbox functionality (disabled when checked)
 Quis: Turn button grey when disabled

-We use both unit testing functions, and interact with the DOM
+We use both use unit tests and unit testing functions, and interact with the DOM.
+Realizing these are just examples and this would not be a real use.

 # Getting Started with Create React App